 Note: This post was originally posted on July 6, 2012 but was updated on August 28, 2018

-Whenever you generate a server key on JSCAPE MFT Server, you're asked to specify a key length.
+Whenever you generate a server key on JSCAPE MFT Server, you're asked to specify an encryption key length.
 Since longer keys translate to stronger security, choosing the longer key length might seem like a no-brainer.
 But why did JSCAPE have to include an option for a shorter key then?
 Will there be instances where you'll have to choose the shorter key?
 The answer is yes.
 And in this post, we'll explain when that can be the case.

 JSCAPE is pleased to announce the release of JSCAPE MFT Monitor 3.1.
 This minor release adds a visual web based dashboard that provides tracking of memory and thread statistics over time.Read More